-CAP is governed by a Board which consists of an independent Chair and a balanced number of trade and independent Directors.
+CAP is governed by a Board which consists of an independent Chair and a balanced number of retail and independent Directors.

 The Chairman of CAP is: